MarilizaC/doc-files/Quick Start for Subutai Bazaar.md

    You will receive an email with the confirmation link.
 3. Confirm your registration by clicking the email link.
-4. On the Sign up form, enter your username, full name, and password, and then click Save.
+4. On the Sign up form, enter your username, full name, and password, and then click **Save**.

    Once logged in, take the tour or explore Bazaar on your own.
 On certain pages, when asked to set up your PGP key, you have to do so for authentication purposes.
 For procedures on authentication, see [Installing the E2E plugin](#install-the-e2e-browser-plugin).